nafets227/finance/README.md

 IN the end various reports are available in SQL that you can look at using the same tool as for editing the data.

+## AqBanking setup
+AqBanking setup is expected to be mounted into the container via Docker-Volume at /finance. finance container will set access rights as needed.
+### PinFile
+AqBanking PINFILE is expected at /finance/.hbci-pinfile

 ## DB Setup
 Setup a MariaDB (or MySQL) database, no matter if in container of not.
 Then provide the credentrials in Environment variables to the finance container (see below for details).